 A commit causes the configuration actions to be performed.
 The resulting configuration information is stored under the .config class attribute of each App subclass supplied.

 This function may safely be invoked multiple times - each time the known configuration is recommitted.

 Parameters apps - one or more App subclasses to perform configuration actions on.

-dectate.autocommit()
+dectate.topological_sort(l, get_depends)